-Kym Newbery has made an outstanding technical contribution to the on-going success of Australia’s scientific and logistic activities in Antarctica as an electronics engineer.
-He has developed an exceptional level of experience and skill over 17 years of operating both in Antarctica and at head office, and continues to apply these with dedication and energy to his work, becoming an integral contributor to the technical support foundations of the Australian Antarctic Program.
+Kym has developed an exceptional level of experience and skill over 17 years of operating both in Antarctica and at the head office.
+He continues to apply these with dedication and energy to his work, becoming an integral contributor to the technical support foundations of the Australian Antarctic Program.

-His commitment to the goals and people of the Australian Antarctic Program and his ability to critically analyse technical problems and develop innovative solutions mean that Kym clearly goes ‘above and beyond’, and the ongoing success of Australia’s activities in Antarctica are testament to this.
+His commitment to the goals and people of the Australian Antarctic Program and his ability to critically analyse technical problems and develop innovative solutions mean that Kym clearly goes ‘above and beyond’.
+The ongoing success of Australia’s activities in Antarctica are testament to this.